nieldeokar/LearningAlgorithms/README.md

 # Learning Algorithms

 I recently started learning more about Algorithms from [Grokking Algorithms by Aditya Bhargava][1].
-Since I was starting from scratch so though of making this repo to add the basic algorithm code samples here.
-I hope along with the code sample I would be able to add my own notes to this repo. :D
+Since I was starting from scratch so though of making this repo to add the basic algorithm code samples as well as some notes which will serve me as an quick notes.
+I'm not sure how much they will be useful to others but even if someone gets the interest towards learning algorithms that's enough.

 ## Chapter 1 - Introduction to algorithms :